gazoy/garethoyston.github.io/content/authors/admin/_index.md

 ## About Me

 Gareth John Oyston is a founder, engineer and educator.
-His interests include EdTech, computing and programmable matter.
-He leads International Physics Teacher and Crypto Trading School, which educates masses, develops innovative indicators, and intends on innovating in EdTech.
+His interests include education, computing and general engineering.
+He founded International Physics Teacher and Crypto Trading School, to help educate masses, while developing/researching innovative indicators/models, and attempting to find new ways to innovate in the area of EdTech.